FrenchToucan/PlayStoreSpoofer/README.md

 # PlayStoreSpoofer
-LSPosed module for tricking apps that check for the presence of the Play Store like Pokemon Go or the eBay app.

-# PlayStoreSpoofer

 **PlayStoreSpoofer** is an [LSPosed](https://github.com/LSPosed/LSPosed) module that spoofs the presence of the Google Play Store to other apps.
 It tricks checks like `getInstallerPackageName()` and `getPackageInfo()` into believing the Play Store is installed and was used to install the current app.